 Many individuals have difficulties with sensory processing and/or self-regulation.
 Unfortunately, this is not always recognized in the child or teen and the underlying needs are not addressed.
 As a result, individuals may be mislabeled as lazy, uncooperative, uninterested, or having a behavioral disorder.
 Children and teens often struggle socially, emotionally, and/or academically.
 Secondary difficulties such as low self-esteem, and anxiety may emerge.
 Addressing sensory processing difficulties and improving one's ability to self-regulate can greatly assist children and teens in becoming more successful in our demanding world.

 Many of us are familiar with five senses: sight, touch, taste, smell, and hearing.
 There are other senses that are addressed when working with Maureen in occupational therapy that are critical in supporting one's social, emotional, and cognitive skills.
 Vestibular (head position and balance), proprioception (awareness of our muscles and joints) and interoception (awareness of our internal body states, i.e., hunger, thirst, pain, etc.) are all key factors in development and play a significant role in our daily lives.
 Sensory processing refers to the way our nervous system receives messages from our senses and turns them into responses that enable us to navigate in our environment and interact in our world.
-When sensory information is not processed correctly in the brain the responses are inappropriate and can result in challenges in a variety of skills.
+When sensory information is not processed correctly in the brain the responses may be inappropriate and can result in challenges in a variety of skills.

 Symptoms or Behaviors Seen with Sensory Processing Difficulties